OAbouHajar/projectEIH/eih-front-end-webapp/README.md

 ```

 #### Activate Building Feature ####
-The Activate option from table menu, will updagte the `active` value in the database to `True`.
+The Activate option from table menu, will update the `active` value in the database to `True`.

 ```python
 {"active": True}